 TOAST PECANS: Preheat the oven to 350 degrees F. Spread the pecans in an even layer on the sheet pan.
 Bake for 5-7 minutes or until they smell fragrant.
-Watch carefully, you don't want to burn them.
+Watch carefully; you don't want to burn them.
 Remove and allow to completely cool before transferring them to a mini food processor or cutting board.
-Pulse on the "chop" setting or finely chop.
-You want very small pieces.
+Pulse or finely chop into very small pieces.
 Avoid over-pulsing in the food processor or you'll end up with pecan butter.

-WET INGREDIENTS: Either in a bowl of a stand mixer with the whisk attachment OR a large bowl (and using hand mixers) combine butter and 3/4 cup powdered sugar.
+WET INGREDIENTS: Either in a bowl of a stand mixer with the whisk attachment or a large bowl (and using a hand mixer) combine butter and 3/4 cup powdered sugar.
 Cream together until smooth and creamy, about 3-4 minutes.
 Add in the vanilla, salt, cornstarch, and pulsed/chopped pecans.
 Beat until smooth and combined.
-Add in the flour and beat, slowly, until combined and smooth.
-It will seem sandy and crumbly at first, keep mixing, it will come together :) Once combined, do not overmix.
+Add in the flour and mix until combined and smooth.
+It will seem sandy and crumbly at first, but keep mixing; it will come together.
+Once combined, do not overmix.

-CHILL: Wrap the dough in plastic wrap and put it in the fridge for 1 to 2 hours to chill (at the least 1 hour)
+CHILL: Wrap the dough in plastic wrap and refrigerate for 1 to 2 hours to chill.

-BAKE: After being chilled, measure out cookie dough using a 1 tablespoon measuring cup (each ball should be exactly 1 tablespoon).
+BAKE: After being chilled, measure out cookie dough using a 1 tablespoon measuring spoon (each ball should be exactly 1 tablespoon).
 If the dough gets overly warmed from being rolled or sitting in a warm kitchen, put in the freezer for 10-15 minutes.
-Preheat the oven to 375 degrees F. Line a light colored sheet pan with a silpat liner (Note 3) Bake for 7-11 minutes (mine always take 10 minutes).
+Preheat the oven to 375 degrees F. Line a light-colored sheet pan with a Silpat liner (Note 3).
+Bake for 7-11 minutes (mine take 10 minutes).
 Remove from the oven, let stand on tray for 3-5 minutes and then transfer to a wire cooling rack.
 Let cool for 2-3 or so minutes.

-POWDERED SUGAR: Add powdered sugar to a bowl (I start with 1 cup, you may need slightly more).
+POWDERED SUGAR: Add powdered sugar to a bowl (I start with 1 cup, but you may need slightly more).
 Roll the warmed cookie in the powdered sugar and then return to the wire cooling rack.
-Let cool down a few more minutes and then roll in the powdered sugar again.
+Let cool down a few more minutes, and then roll in the powdered sugar again.